TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 The official image is `docker.io/thethingsindustries/lorawan-stack:3.x-aws-prometheus` (replace `3.x` with the current minor version).
 When deploying to `FARGATE`, make sure to select [a valid combination of CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), or you will get an error about `Invalid CPU or memory value specified` when you deploy the stack.
 Prometheus typically needs CPU=1024 and Memory=2048.

-{{< info >}} By default, Prometheus stores metrics only for a limited time.
+{{< note >}} By default, Prometheus stores metrics only for a limited time.
 You can optionally enable long-term storage of metrics in an S3 bucket.
 This is done using a [Thanos](https://thanos.io/) sidecar.
-We do not support querying from long-term storage yet. {{</ info >}}
+We do not support querying from long-term storage yet. {{</ note >}}

 We recommend to point Prometheus to an external **Alertmanager URL**, so that you can be alerted about (potential) problems with your deployment.